E-Mobility, A New Reality: UAE Residents Expect Complete Electric & Hybrid Vehicle Domination In A Few Years, Reveals Survey Amidst COP28

 Huge Wave Of Interest in EVs

-of those who currently do not own an EV are interested in purchasing one in the next 12 months , while 50% said 'maybe' to consider shifting to an EV in the same period, signaling a growing inclination towards electric vehicles.
-A staggering
+- 26% of those who currently do not own an EV are interested in purchasing one in the next 12 months, while 50% said ‘maybe’ to consider shifting to an EV in the same period, signaling a growing inclination towards electric vehicles.

 The Survey Also Highlighted Key Barriers To EV Adoption